Frequently Asked Questions

 What about safety?

 Safety is our paramount concern at WFAerial.
-We will not fly over the heads of people or in inclement weather (precipitation, high winds, etc).
+We will not fly directly over people or in inclement weather (precipitation, high winds, etc).
 We also utilize Visual Observers to provide an additional level of on-site safety.
 Our FAA Part 107 pilots are experienced and responsible operators with experience on an array of equipment and can create safe yet incredible, innovative shots.

 How far can you fly?